 Key Objectives: The Classroom keynote and expert panelists will discuss mental illness, depression and suicide.

-- Learning how to recognize the warning signs and start a conversation
+- Learn how to recognize the warning signs and start a conversation

 - Increase awareness of resources available and know how to access help